Three Roses, Bk 1: The Names of the Dead

 And the priest was right.
 Damn him, but he was right.
 Artur could see that now.
 The appalling truth of it struck him with the force of celestial revelation.
 From the very moment of his birth, he had been fixed upon a trajectory that led precisely here, to this spot of earth.
 The imbecile inevitability of his every action and reaction disclosed itself to him.
 With a mystic’s clarity, he saw that all men, even the mightiest, were naught but patterns of intersections in a cloth woven millennia before, at the amaranthine moment of Creation.

 “The Greatheart—himself,” he gasped, cackling.
 Laughter racked him.

 “We’re done here,” Rikard snapped.
 “Take him, now.”

-Artur drew a scorching breath, lurched to his knees.
+Artur drew a breath that scorched his throat, lurched to his knees.

-He did not know how he could be so certain, but he was: they would call him kinslayer.
+He did not know how he could be so certain, but he was: they would call Nicolas kinslayer.

 … we are all kinslayers…

 It must always be war, he had told the Irathic priest, because evil heeds no reasons.
 Blood and toil alone prove the true.

 Doing only what he was always going to have done, what he could not but do, Artur freed the dagger at his belt.
 Moving with unexpected speed, with the fluid precision of a lifelong soldier, he slammed the sharpened steel into an opening between his brother’s greave and knee cop.

 Nicolas cried out as much in surprise as in pain.